Sad news for owners of Mid 2010 and Mid 2012 Mac Pros, no Catalina for them.

-macOS 10.15 has just been announced and it’s good new for older Macs.
+macOS 10.15 Catalina has just been announced, and it’s good news for older Macs.

 Apple dropped and buried the iPhone 5 in 2013, keeping the iPhone 4s as their budget model.
 What does the future hold for the iPhone 5?

 Apple fans have been disgruntled over the past few years with an apparent forced obsolescence of hardware.
 But how much truth is there in this?
 How long does Apple support their devices with up-to-date operating systems?

 Following on from my previous article regarding How Long Will Apple Support Your Mac, this article looks at the support for iDevices.

 The future of PowerPC web browsing is looking even bleaker with the recent announcement of no plugin support in future releases of TenFourFox.

 2012 – Apple is churning out new Macs and new versions of Mac OS X at an alarming rate – and with that comes the fallout, Macs that are still amazingly fast but won’t run the latest offering from Apple.